me2resh/me2resh.com/src/blog/Back.md

 #     - blogging
 ---

-## Back
+## My blog now have a new home

-Well, now i moved from my old blogs (me2resh.blogspot.com)[http://me2resh.blogspot.com] and (me2resh.blogspot.com)[http://me2resh.blogspot.com]to here,i hope i will find this one comfortable for me to write more often.
+Well, now i moved from my old blogs [me2resh.blogspot.com](http://me2resh.blogspot.com) and [me2resh.blogspot.com](http://me2resh.blogspot.com) to here,i hope i will find this one comfortable for me to write more often.
 I choosed the mac themes as i moved to Mac recently, gonna write a post later about that experience.
 See you around :)